All SNAC Meetings are held at the LBPSB Head Office at

 Thank you so much for those of you who attending our Parent to Parent IEP Information Exchange February 2016!

-As promised we have compiled the list of questions and provided answers to them.
+As promised we have compiled the list of questions that were asked by parents, and provided answers to them.
 This document can be viewed here.

 Do you have more questions about how an IEP works?